Ohio extends ban on Wells Fargo business by six months

-WASHINGTON (Reuters) - Ohio will extend its ban on doing business with Wells Fargo & Co because the bank has not done enough to help consumers or clean up its culture, the state’s governor said on Thursday.
+WASHINGTON, Oct 12 (Reuters) - Ohio will extend its ban on doing business with Wells Fargo & Co because the bank has not done enough to help consumers and clean up its culture, the state’s governor said on Thursday.

 “This bank has not yet regained the public’s confidence,” Governor John Kasich said in a statement.
 “Wells Fargo still has work to do.”

-Ohio cut ties with Wells Fargo last October after the bank reported that millions of phony accounts may have been created without customer approval.
+Ohio cut ties with Wells Fargo last October, in the wake of a sales scandal that began after the bank was found to have created as many as 2.1 million fake accounts to boost sales targets.
+The number was later revised to 3.5 million, and problems with other products, including auto insurance, life insurance and mortgages have surfaced over the past year.

-At the time, Kasich said Ohio would avoid working with the bank on debt offerings or financial services for one year.
-In recent months, Wells Fargo has said it found other customer abuses with mortgage auto insurance products.
+At the time, Kasich said Ohio would not turn to the bank for help on debt offerings or financial services for one year.
+On Thursday, he extended that ban through April.

 “I‘m willing to revisit this situation in six months,” Kasich said in a statement.

-A Wells Fargo official said on Thursday that the bank is committed to repairing its image with the public.

-“We will continue in our efforts to rebuild trust with our customers in Ohio and nationwide,” said the spokesman.
-“We are disappointed in the governor’s decision.”

 Other cities and states have enacted similar bans, including New York City, Chicago, Massachusetts, Illinois and California.
-It could not immediately be determined if all of those bans are still in place.

-Reporting by Steve Holland and Patrick Rucker in Washington; Additional reporting by Dan Freed in New York; Editing by Leslie Adler and Jonathan Oatis
+It could not be immediately determined if all of those bans are still in place.
+(Reporting by Steve Holland and Patrick Rucker in Washington; Additional reporting by Dan Freed in New York; Editing by Leslie Adler)